Scaling up support for locally led adaptation

 IIED and partners are working to identify and showcase the many diverse and inspiring approaches within developing countries and across the whole-of-society for getting climate finance to the local level and behind the priorities of local people.

-Senior researcher (nature-climate policy lead), Natural Resources/Climate Change research groups
+Principal researcher, nature-climate policy lead, Natural Resources/Climate Change research groups

 Too often, local people and communities do not have a voice in climate adaptation decisions that directly affect their lives and livelihoods.